Leisure Suit Larry: Box Office Bust

 Leisure Suit Larry: Box Office Bust is an action-adventure video game developed by Team17 and published by Codemasters for Microsoft Windows, Xbox 360 and PlayStation 3.
 It was released on March 27, 2009 in Europe.
 It is the 8th game in the series, and the first Leisure Suit Larry game to be released for seventh generation consoles.
 It was announced on January 17, 2008 in a press release.
-There was a Wii version in development to be released 2 months after the release of the HD version, but was cancelled due to negative reviews.

 Gameplay

 Box Office Bust has open-world sandbox gameplay such as exploration, platforming, racing, and puzzle-solving.
-As with other games in the series, it features humor, attractive women, and suggestive themes, although, unlike it’s predecessor Leisure Suit Larry: Magna Cum Laude, this game does not contain nudity and sexual content despite its appeal to adult audiences.
+As with other games in the series, it features humor, attractive women, and suggestive themes; however, unlike its predecessor Leisure Suit Larry: Magna Cum Laude, this game does not contain nudity and sexual content despite its appeal to adult audiences.
 This was a decision championed by Executive Producer John Melchior, who believed that nudity was just a "mask for poor gameplay" and had stated that they (Team17) created a game with "a good solid story, clever set ups, and great pay offs."

 Plot

 Box Office Bust features Larry Lovage, the main character of Leisure Suit Larry: Magna Cum Laude, whose uncle Larry, the original Larry Laffer calls upon his assistance at his pornographic film studio (Laffer Studios), doing odd jobs and trying to uncover a mole from a rival studio who is attempting to sabotage Laffer Studios.

-The storyline was written by Allen Covert of Happy Madison Productions, and the voiceover cast includes Josh Keaton as Larry Lovage, Jeffrey Tambor as Larry Laffer, Jay Mohr, Patrick Warburton, Shannon Elizabeth and Carmen Electra.
-Artie Lange and Dave Attell were also featured as voice characters.

 Development

-The game was announced by Sierra Entertainment on January 17, 2008, for a release in the fall.
-A Mobile game was also in production from Vivendi Games Mobile.
+The game was announced by Sierra Entertainment on January 17, 2008, for release in the fall.
+A mobile game was also in production from Vivendi Games Mobile.

 On July 29, following Vivendi Games' merger with Activision to create Activision Blizzard, the company announced that they would only publish five Sierra titles, with Leisure Suit Larry: Box Office Bust not being one of them, leaving the game in limbo.
 The game's publishing rights were bought by Codemasters in February 2009.

-This is the second Larry game that was created entirely without any input from original Larry game designer and developer Al Lowe, though the character Big Al is a homage to Lowe.
+This is the second Larry game that was created entirely without any input from original Larry game designer and developer Al Lowe, though the character Big Al is a homage and caricature of Lowe.

-Artie Lange, who voiced Big Al, said he was paid $30,000 for his 1.5-hour studio session.
+The storyline was written by Allen Covert of Happy Madison Productions.
+Josh Keaton and Jeffrey Tambor star as the voices of Larry Lovage and Larry Laffer respectively.
+Other cast members include Jay Mohr, Dave Attell, Shannon Elizabeth, Carmen Electra, Artie Lange, Patrick Warburton, Nikki Cox, Peter Graves, Jane Lynch, and Tom Arnold.
+Lange, who voiced Big Al, said he was paid $30,000 for his 1.5-hour studio session.
 He has also stated that this installment has a higher budget than all the predecessors.